spnda/mcversort/README.md

 ## ▶️ Building

 To build you can simply clone this project and open it with Microsoft Visual Studio 2019.
 You should then be able to just build the project.
+To get a small executable you can run `dotnet publish -c release`.